bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    * Still maintained
    * Active [GitHub repo](https://github.com/cheeriojs/cheerio)
    * [Excellent documentation](https://cheerio.js.org/docs/intro/)
-   * Despite being a very large and powerful module with a lot of features, only has 11 dependencies
+   * Despite being a very large and powerful module with a lot of features, it only has 11 dependencies
 2. [Mustache](https://www.npmjs.com/package/mustache) — used to render the template strings stored in the `LinkTemplate` objects.
    * Millions of weekly downloads
    * Not actively maintained, but no known vulnerabilities, and likely popular enough that any emerging vulnerabilities will be fixed